Practicing pro bono for a better world

 Integrity to recognize openly and honestly that the legal needs of certain individuals and not-for-profit, civic, religious or educational organizations cannot be met without our help; and

 Quality of service ensuring that our pro bono clients benefit from the same high standards of representation as paying clients.

 These are values we instill in our people.
 From the outset, our lawyers are encouraged to seek out pro bono work.
 The partnership supports their efforts by, among other things, treating their pro bono services as billable hours for professional evaluation purposes.

-As a firm, we have pledged up to 30 hours of pro bono service per lawyer per year.
 Each year, hundreds of partners and associates play an active role in various pro bono matters or provide advice that makes a difference to individuals and a variety of national, provincial and local organizations.